skeema/skeema/doc/options.md

 --- | :---
 **Default** | *empty string*
 **Type** | enum
-**Restrictions** | Requires one of these values: "INPLACE", "COPY", "INSTANT", "DEFAULT", ""
+**Restrictions** | Requires one of these values: "inplace", "copy", "instant", "default", ""

 Adds an ALGORITHM clause to any generated ALTER TABLE statement, in order to force enabling/disabling MySQL 5.6+ or MariaDB 10.0+ support for online DDL.
 When used in `skeema push`, executing the statement will fail if any generated ALTER clause does not support the specified algorithm.
 See the MySQL manual for more information on the effect of this clause.

-The explicit value "DEFAULT" is supported, and will add a "ALGORITHM=DEFAULT" clause to all ALTER TABLEs, but this has no real effect vs simply omitting [alter-algorithm](#alter-algorithm) entirely.
+The explicit value "default" is supported, and will add a "ALGORITHM=DEFAULT" clause to all ALTER TABLEs, but this has no real effect vs simply omitting [alter-algorithm](#alter-algorithm) entirely.

 MySQL 5.5 does not support the ALGORITHM clause of ALTER TABLE, so use of this option will cause an error in that version.

-The INSTANT algorithm was added in MySQL 8.0.
-Supplying `alter-algorithm=INSTANT` in an older version will cause an error.
+The "instant" algorithm was added in MySQL 8.0.
+Supplying `alter-algorithm=instant` in an older version will cause an error.

 If [alter-wrapper](#alter-wrapper) is set to use an external online schema change (OSC) tool such as pt-online-schema-change, [alter-algorithm](#alter-algorithm) should not also be used unless [alter-wrapper-min-size](#alter-wrapper-min-size) is also in-use.
 This is to prevent sending ALTER statements containing ALGORITHM clauses to the external OSC tool.